yahyashqair/cli-agent-orchestrator/README.md

 * **Flow - Scheduled runs** – Automated execution of workflows at specified intervals using cron-like scheduling, enabling routine tasks and monitoring workflows to run unattended.
 * **Context preservation** – The supervisor agent provides only necessary context to each worker agent, avoiding context pollution while maintaining workflow coherence.
 * **Direct worker interaction and steering** – Users can interact directly with worker agents to provide additional steering, distinguishing from sub-agents features by allowing real-time guidance and course correction.
-* **Advanced CLI integration** – CAO agents have full access to advanced features of the developer CLI, such as the [sub-agents](https://docs.claude.com/en/docs/claude-code/sub-agents) feature of Claude Code, [Custom Agent](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-custom-agents.html) of Amazon Q Developer for CLI, and the planning/Reason+ modes available in [Codex CLI](https://developers.openai.com/codex/cli).
+* **Advanced CLI integration** – CAO agents have full access to advanced features of the developer CLI, such as the [sub-agents](https://docs.claude.com/en/docs/claude-code/sub-agents) feature of Claude Code, [Custom Agent](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-custom-agents.html) of Amazon Q Developer for CLI, the planning/Reason+ modes available in [Codex CLI](https://developers.openai.com/codex/cli), and the Plan/Build modes of [OpenCode](https://opencode.ai/docs).

 For detailed project structure and architecture, see [CODEBASE.md](CODEBASE.md).